 Do your analysts have to relay every question back to the customer?

 Do you feel like nobody understands each other?

 Cut out the middleman.
-A software developer should talk directly to the domain experts.
+A software developer should talk directly to domain experts.
 Let them bond.
 Typing is just 20% of the job.
-Both parties can learn from each other and grow an awesome product.
+Both parties can learn from each other and grow a fantastic product.

 Isn’t that what you’ve set out to do?